 Receiving the 2019 Paul L. Bush Award from the Water Research Foundation, Ameet Pinto describes his innovative research.Watch

 Several innovative degree programs at have been recently introduced in two critical areas of the future—the environment and public policy.
 Select from a BS in Environmental Engineering, a BS in Environmental Engineering and Landscape Architecture, a BS in Environmental Engineering and Health Sciences, an accelerated master's program in Environmental Engineering, an MS in Environmental Engineering, and an MS in Engineering and Public Policy.

 Engineering in Action

 Te’Erica Eason is pursuing a BS in Environmental Engineering.
 She is also on the varsity basketball team and an e-board member of the New England Water and Environmental Association.
 She says co-op is her guiding light and so far worked at WSP USA on hydropower.
 She hopes to open her own business in water distribution systems in undeveloped rural areas when she graduates.

 Jude Arbogast, BS, Civil Engineering, has done two co-ops at Suffolk Construction—one in scheduling and staffing, and the other in the field where he found his love of construction management.
 He says co-op allowed him to put his knowledge to the test and find out what he really wanted to do.

-The Northeastern Graduate Structural Engineering Association (NGSEA) won the SEI 2020 Graduate Student Chapter of the Year Award.
+The Northeastern Graduate Structural Engineering Association (NGSEA) was selected by the Structural Engineering Institute (SEI) Local Activities Division as the Graduate Student Chapter of the Year.